el33tc0x4r/Iris-Classification-Project/README.md

 # Iris-Classification-Project
-The purpose of this educational project is to illustrate the classification model of Iris flowers.
+The purpose of this project is to illustrate the classification model of Iris flowers.